You’ll get an email any time I post new classes.

 For more information, go to the UCB Training Center website and look for my name in the available courses.

-I was an Adjunct Instructor teaching half-hour comedy writing at NYU’s Tisch School of The Arts (Rita and Burton Goldberg Department of Dramatic Writing).
-I love helping people develop their original pilots and spec scripts.
+I was an Adjunct Instructor teaching half-hour comedy writing at NYU’s Tisch School of The Arts (Rita and Burton Goldberg Department of Dramatic Writing) and have been teaching sketch writing for over a decade.
+I love helping people develop their original pilots, spec scripts, and sketch writing portfolio.

 If you’re interested in having me look at a draft of your half-hour script, feature screenplay, or your sketch packet, contact me below for rates and more information!